Executive Summary

 - March 2020 (COVID): ~15,000 yen - Exceptional entry

-Key Insight: Best entries come during semiconductor downturns when market extrapolates temporary weakness permanently.
+Key Insight: The best entries come during semiconductor downturns or geopolitical shocks when the market extrapolates temporary weakness permanently.
+Patience is rewarded.
+The stock was available at 16,890 yen just 18 months ago.

 The Bull Case